-The ATS-SDK API is used for programming the ATS9626 in C/C++ or Visual BASIC.
+The ATS-SDK API is used for programming the ATS9625 in C/C++, C#, LabVIEW, MATLAB and Python.
 It provides the exact same API that is used for writing AlazarDSO software.
 To help you get started, ATS-SDK comes with examples you can use or modify.